hrossman/corona-critical-cases-model-weizmann/README.md

 ```

 in critical_prediction_model.py

-See data file for an example of the required format
+See data.csv file above for an example of the required format

-See exmample.ipynb for an example estimate
+See example.ipynb for an example estimate

 ## Results up to 27/7/2020: